Charles Blunt: Later life

 After leaving politics Blunt went into business.
-He led a number of trade and investment missions to the United States and was regular speaker at international trade and investment outlook conferences.
+He led a number of trade and investment missions to the United States and was a regular speaker at international trade and investment outlook conferences.
 In 1992 he became National Director of the American Chamber of Commerce in Australia, resigning in 2013.
 He is also currently chair of a number of publicly listed companies, including Capital Trade and Policy and Palamedia.

-In 2014, Blunt appeared in a documentary about the Nationals, A Country Road: The Nationals in which he talked about his time as Nationals leader.
-On the same programme, John Sharp who was a Nationals MP at the time of Blunt's leadership said that in hindsight it was a mistake for Sinclair to be replaced as leader by Blunt.
+In 2014, Blunt appeared in a documentary about the Nationals, "A Country Road: The Nationals" in which he talked about his time as Nationals leader.
+On the same programme, John Sharp, a Nationals MP at the time of Blunt's leadership, said that in hindsight it was a mistake for Sinclair to be replaced as leader by Blunt.